What Does Therapy Cost? (With Tips to Help You Pay Less)

 Clinics Are More Likely to Accept Medicaid

 Because Medicaid reimbursement rates are relatively low, it’s rare for private practice therapists to accept Medicaid.
-Clinics, especially those run by non-profit agencies or the public mental health system, are more likely to accept Medicaid than therapists in private practice.
+Clinics, especially those run by non-profit or publicly-funded organizations, are more likely to accept Medicaid than therapists in private practice.

 How Much Does TRICARE Pay for Mental Health Counseling?